-Students whose placement test scores are below college level may be required to enroll in College Preparatory courses.
-These courses will earn credits, but will not be counted toward meeting the required or elective credits necessary for the Associate in Science, Associate in Applied Science or Associate in Arts degree.
+Students whose placement test scores are below college level may be required to enroll in Development Education courses.
+These courses will earn credits but will not be counted toward meeting the required or elective credits necessary for the Associate in Science, Associate in Applied Science or Associate in Arts degree.

 Students who present scores on the SAT or E-ACT that meet or exceed college level placement scores may be exempted from taking the Florida’s Postsecondary Education Readiness Test (PERT), provided the scores are less than two years old.

-ALL first-time-in-college (freshmen) AA-Degree seeking students who are exempted from taking the PERT based on their ACT or SAT scores will be required to take the College Level Math (CLM) portion of the CPT to determine proper mathematics placement.
+All first time in college (freshmen) AA-Degree seeking students who are exempted from taking the PERT based on their ACT or SAT scores will be required to take the Accuplacer/Next Gen (AAF) test to determine proper mathematics placement.

 Students who score below the designated state cut-scores are required to develop college level skills and are encouraged to do so before they enroll in college level courses.
 Students whose native language is not English may have additional testing requirements.

-Please Note: If you graduated from a Florida public high school with a standard diploma in 2007 or later, you may be exempt from taking a placement test and/or Developmental Education coursework.
-If interested in learning more about this and to see if you are eligible for the exemption, please make an appointment to speak with your Academic Advisor as soon as possible.
-You can find your assigned advisor and his/her contact information by viewing your Degree Audit in eSantaFe.
+Please Note: Graduates from Florida public high schools with a standard diploma in 2007 or later may be exempt from taking a placement test and/or Developmental Education coursework.
+Students interested in learning more about this and to see if they are eligible for this exemption are encouraged to make an appointment to speak with their Academic Advisor.
+Each student’s assigned advisor and his/her contact information may be found by viewing the Degree Audit in eSantaFe.

 Hours: Monday - Thursday: 8 a.m. - 8 p.m.; Friday: 8 a.m. - 5 p.m.; G-25 (NW Campus)